pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

 ### Returns

-PNListFilesResult:
+listFiles() returns PNListFilesResult:
 - timetoken (Long): Timetoken when the message was published.
 - status (Integer): Remote call return code.
-- next (String): Pagination token for next page.
+- next (String): Pagination cursor for the next page.
 - count (Integer): Number of files returned.
 - data (List): List of channel files.

 PNUploadedFile:
-- id (Long): ID of the uploaded file.
+- id (Long): Id of the uploaded file.
 - name (String): Name of the uploaded file.
 - size (Integer): Size of the uploaded file.
 - created (String): Time of creation.

 ## Get file URL

-Generate a URL to download a file from a channel.
+Generate a URL to download a file from the target channel.

 ### Method(s)